Chart Color Schemes

 Greensborough has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 33 projects that could impact the area, with key ones being 106-126 Main Street Greensborough Affordable Housing, Diamond Creek Community Infrastructure Master Plan, Hurstbridge Rail Line Upgrades (Watsonia-Eltham), and Diamond Creek Township Streetscape Improvements.
-The following list details those most relevant.
+Thirty-three projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include 106-126 Main Street Greensborough Affordable Housing, Diamond Creek Community Infrastructure Master Plan, Hurstbridge Rail Line Upgrades (Watsonia-Eltham), and Diamond Creek Township Streetscape Improvements.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.